roadfox/germanWordClock/README.md

 1. Change the Env settings in platformio.ini to your board specs
 2. Build and Upload the code in PlatformIO to your board
-3. User your mobile phone to scan for an AP called "Word Clock"
+3. User your mobile phone to scan for an WiFi called "Word Clock"
 4. Connect to this AP and configure your WiFi settings